Are Student Loans Worth It?

 Factoring in Financial Aid

-Financial aid is another factor that can complicate the college cost calculations.
-Some schools may have a high sticker price, but offer a variety of need- and merit-based aid options to students, which can potentially lower the actual cost of attendance.
+Financial aid is another factor that affects the cost of going to college.
+Some schools may have a high sticker price but offer a variety of need- and merit-based aid options to students, which can lower the actual cost of attendance.

 Colleges and universities will frequently publish what percentage of their students receive financial aid and will sometimes also publish the average award amount.
 This can be helpful information for students applying to colleges.

-When deciding where to attend college, evaluating the financial aid package is an important step.
-For example, while the sticker price for College A is more expensive than College B, the financial aid package at College A may make it a more affordable option.
+When deciding where to apply and attend school, keep in mind that while the sticker price for College A is more expensive than College B, the financial aid package at College A may make it a more affordable option in the end.

 Not All Majors Have the Same Income Potential